finos/tracdap/doc/app_dev/tutorial/chapter_2_metadata_mojo.rst

     :linenos:
     :lineno-start: 71

-See the documentation for :class:`SearchOperator<trac.metadata.SearchOperator>` for the list of all available search operators.
+See the documentation for :class:`SearchOperator<tracdap.metadata.SearchOperator>` for the list of all available search operators.

 Now let's create a logical expression, which combines the two previous expressions: